actmd/node-system-status/README.md

 node-system-status
 ==================

-Create your own webapp status page with a Twitter account and this tiny Node.js app
+Create your own webapp status page with a Twitter account and this tiny Node.js app from your friends at [ACT.md](http://act.md).

 * [Demo: View ACT.md's status page](http://status.act.md)